 Types of OTDR Instruments

 While optical time-domain reflectometers are all based on the same operation principle, there are different variants of reflectometers, optimized for different application areas:

 - There are high-performance laboratory instruments, offering the longest measurement ranges, high spatial resolution and substantial flexibility for a wide range of test conditions.
 Having reasonably large color displays and convenient controls, they are also nicest to use.
 They can contain many useful features for data analysis, as explained further below.
 Unfortunately, such flexible high-performance equipment has its price.

 - For use in the field, there are hand-held reflectometers, which are relatively lightweight and battery-powered.
 However, they may have a lower performance, and the smaller display screen (e.g. 5 inches diagonal, possibly a touch screen) may make their use somewhat less convenient.
 There can also be more limited memory space for storing OTDR traces.
 SD memory cards are common in this area.

-- There are remote OTDR devices, which can be permanently installed into fiber-optic links and deliver the data e.g. through ethernet connections to a central location for monitoring a larger system.
-They can be regularly operated to monitor the state of the system, or on demand in case of transmission problems.
+- There are remote OTDR devices, which can be permanently installed into fiber-optic links and deliver the data e.g. through Ethernet connections to a central location for monitoring a larger system.
+They can be regularly operated to monitor the state of the system, or on demand in the case of transmission problems.

 There are also mixed solutions.
 For example, a laboratory or hand-held instrument may also have features for remote use, which can be highly useful in certain situations.